The philosopher Socrates is something of an enigma.

-The Socratic method—often described as the cornerstone of Cognitive Behavioral Therapy—solves this inadequacy by asking a series of focused, open-ended questions that encourage reflection (Clark & Egan, 2015).
+The Socratic method, often described as the cornerstone of Cognitive Behavioral Therapy (CBT), solves this inadequacy by asking a series of focused, open-ended questions that encourage reflection (Clark & Egan, 2015).
 By surfacing knowledge that was previously outside of our awareness, the technique produces insightful perspectives and helps identify positive actions.

 “I know you won’t believe me, but the highest form of human excellence is to question oneself and others.”

-Socratic questioning (sometimes referred to as the Socratic method) involves a disciplined and thoughtful dialogue between two or more people.
-It is widely used in teaching and counseling to expose and unravel deeply-held values and beliefs that frame and support what we think and say.
+Socratic questioning involves a disciplined and thoughtful dialogue between two or more people.
+It is widely used in teaching and counseling to expose and unravel deeply held values and beliefs that frame and support what we think and say.

 By using a series of focused yet open questions, we can unpack our beliefs and those of others.

-The Socratic method is used in coaching—with, or without, a clear goal in mind—to probe our deepest thoughts.
-A pre-determined goal is useful when there are time pressures, but can leave the client feeling that the coach has their own agenda, or has nothing to learn from the discussion (Neenan, 2008).
+The Socratic method is used in coaching, with, or without, a clear goal in mind, to probe our deepest thoughts.
+A predetermined goal is useful when there are time pressures but can leave the client feeling that the coach has their own agenda or nothing to learn from the discussion (Neenan, 2008).

-In guided discovery—in the absence of a clear goal—questions (such as, “can you be made to feel inferior by someone else’s laughter?”) are asked with genuine curiosity.
+In guided discovery, the absence of a clear goal leads to questions such as “can you be made to feel inferior by someone else’s laughter?” asked with genuine curiosity.
 Here, the coach gently encourages the client to look at the bigger picture and see other options for tackling an issue.

-Ultimately, both approaches have the goal of changing minds—while one is coach-led, the other is client-led—and the coach or therapist may need to move on a continuum between the two.
+Ultimately, both approaches have the goal of changing minds.
+One is coach led, and the other is client led; the coach or therapist may need to move on a continuum between the two.